 Winner, L.—Ph.D.
 (University of California, Berkeley); political theory, politics of technology.

 Woodhouse, E.J.—Ph.D.
 (Yale University); policy of science and technology, decision making.

 Akera, A.—Ph.D.
-(University of Pennsylvania); history of scientific and technical computing, innovation studies.
+(University of Pennsylvania); history of scientific and technical computing, history of engineering education, innovation studies.

 Breyman, S.—Ph.D.
 (University of California, Santa Barbara); political economy of environment, science, and society.

 Campbell, N.—Ph.D.
 (University of California, Santa Cruz); drugs and pharmaceutical policy, women and health, women’s studies.

 Eglash, R.—Ph.D.
 (University of California, Santa Cruz); African studies, anthropology, black history, cybernetics and virtual communities, math and science education.